microsoft/vs-intellicode/README.md

 ## Generate a personal access token (PAT)

-Visual Studio 2019 is required in order to have access to PAT creation.
+**Visual Studio 2019** is required in order to have access to a personal access token.
 If you don't have Visual Studio installed you can [download Community edition](https://visualstudio.microsoft.com/downloads/) for free.

 Using the VS developer command prompt (In Visual Studio go to Tools > CommandLine > Developer Command Prompt) run the following command: